• Art Magazine

 Starting with a plant of their choice, the designers developed a design based on its distinctive colors, shapes, and patterns.
 Ideas took shape in sketches and drawings, which an illustrator ultimately translated into beautiful fashion illustrations.

-The only requirement for the designers' choice was that the plant emphasized or mirrors its individual cultural origins.
+The only requirement for the choice of designers was that the plant emphasized or reflected its individual cultural origin.

 The multicultural mix of their creators became a formative part of the floral illustrations, as did the diversity of the flora.